Triptych_it is Time that Prints on Wax Solstice Gallery, Navan

 Solstice Arts Centre in Navan was, in many ways, an ideal space in that it had both an impressive gallery and a well equipped theatre in the same (purpose built) building.

-The proximity of the theatre equipment and a very open and helpful technician by the name of Adam Leigh, enabled the realization of the installation of a light painting in the gallery alongside the paintings in oil.
-It was made using 6 profiles, 3 for colours and 3 for texture projected onto an assemblage of 48 blank canvasses.
+The proximity of the theatre equipment and a very open and helpful technician by the name of Adam Leigh, enabled the realization of the installation of a light painting in the gallery alongside the oil paintings.
+It was made using 6 profiles, 3 for colours and 3 for texture projected onto a screen assembled with 48 blank canvasses.
 It was possible to program it in such a way that it could cross from state one to state two in 8 hours, the working day of the space, before starting again in a loop.
 Consequently it was possible to achieve the main goal of these works which is to make the changes so slow that the casual visitor would not notice but would take away a feeling that they could not pin down.
-The energy generated by this is very interesting and it often took more than two or even three visits to the space to realize that it was not simply a painting or a simple projection.
+The energy generated by this is very interesting and it often took more than two or even three visits to the space to realize that it was neither simply a painting nor a simple projection, but occupied an interesting philosophical space somewhere between.

 Close Menu